Cauchy convergence in V-normed categories: The -normed categories and

-\begin{remark} For further investigations on the functor $\mathcal H$ and various restrictions thereof we refer the reader to \cite{HN20}.
-The question to which extent completeness properties of the object $X$ get transferred to $\mathcal HX$, without the symmetrization of the structure and/or some restriction on the subsets of $X$ to be considered, such as the (in some sense) compact subsets, remains open.
-This includes the Cauchy cocompleteness (of the normed category $\mathrm iX$) as introduced in Section 6. \end{remark}
+(2) For further investigations on the functor $\mathcal H$ and various restrictions thereof we refer the reader to \cite{HN20}.
+The question to which extent completeness properties of the object $X$ get transferred to $\mathcal HX$, without the symmetrization of the structure and/or some restriction on the subsets of $X$ to be considered, such as the (in some sense) compact subsets, remains open. \end{remarks}